-Each patient, for whom a DKMS donor is being considered as a possible unrelated donor, must satisfy DKMS Registry’s requirements regarding diagnosis.
-Diagnoses that are a standard indication for HSCT do not need to fulfill further requirements.
-The classification into standard or rare indications is based on WHO´s guidelines:
+Each patient for whom a DKMS donor is being considered as a potential unrelated donor must satisfy DKMS Registry’s requirements regarding diagnosis.
+Diagnoses that are standard indications for HSCT do not need to fulfill further requirements.
+The classification into standard or rare indications is based on WHO’s guidelines:

 Arber et al. (2016), `The updated WHO classification of hematological malignancies – The 2016 revision to the World Health Organization classification of myeloid neoplasms and acute leukemia` In: BLOOD, 127:20, pp. 2391-2405.

 If the indication for which the transplant center or registry is requesting a donor is not a standard indication for HSCT, DKMS Registry will consult its medical advisor and ask for an assessment of the case.
 In order to get a decision by the advisor, DKMS Registry may request further clinical information, e.g. an ethics committee vote, the study protocol or relevant case studies, from the transplant center or registry.